Office of Admissions

 Graduate Program Overview

-Maxwell\'s MPA and MA IR programs prepare individuals for careers as policy analysts and program administrators in the public and international sectors and related fields.
+Maxwell's MPA and MA IR programs prepare individuals for careers as policy analysts and program administrators in the public and international sectors and related fields.
 Both the MPA and MA IR programs operate on a condensed schedule.
 MPA students complete their full degree in 12 months of study in Syracuse.
+A convenient 18 month option exists for students seeking a program with a formal internship.
 MA IR students begin their studies in Syracuse with a fall and spring term, setting the stage for further study in one of our many global programs around the world with the added option of a fall term at our Washington, DC campus.
 They complete their degrees in just 16 months of full time study.

 Syracuse presents a wonderful location for this concentrated study, as here our students can fully engage in their studies, forming a strong sense of community with their fellow students, faculty and staff.
 By fully engaging with their cohort, and our world class faculty (who redefine the notion of accessibility!), our students begin forming a strong professional network.
 This extends to our very loyal Maxwell alumni who hold in positions of active leadership all over the US and the world.
 The very structures of our programs, and the location of our school, naturally produce this strong sense of connection and community that greatly benefit our graduates with entry into a superior professional network.